Sudhanshu1304/Brain-Tumor-Segmentation/README.md

 # Brain-Tumor-Segmentation

 It uses UNet  Deep learning Architecture.
-Based on a PyTorch framework MONAI
+Based on a PyTorch framework MONAI. <br>
+In this project I created a semantic segmentation model using the PyTorch framework called MONAI.
+I have applied various data augmentation techniques and have built a UNet deep learning model.
+Objective was to learn to use the MONAI framework for applying deep learning to medical images.

 <br>